pdf-association/pdf-issues/docs/32000-2-2020/clause09.md

     (<i>Required <ins onMouseEnter="mouseEnter(this)" data-issue="11" data-iso="approved">for non-Type 3 fonts</ins></i>)
     The PostScript name of the font. <del onMouseEnter="mouseEnter(this)" data-issue="11" data-iso="approved">This name shall be the same as the value of <b>BaseFont</b>
     in the font or CIDFont dictionary that refers to this font descriptor.</del>
     <ins onMouseEnter="mouseEnter(this)" data-issue="11" data-iso="approved">For Type 3 fonts that include a <b>Name</b> entry in the Type 3 font dictionary, this name shall match the value of that key.
-For all fonts other than Type 3 this name shall be the same as the value of <b>BaseFont</b> in the font or <b>CIDFont dictionary that refers to this font descriptor.</ins>
+For all fonts other than Type 3 this name shall be the same as the value of <b>BaseFont</b> in the font or CIDFont dictionary that refers to this font descriptor.</ins>
     </td>
   </tr>
   <tr>